How to shut down a computer

 Warning

-Performing a forced shut down can cause damage to program and operating system files and hardware drivers.
+Performing a forced shutdown can cause damage to program and operating system files and hardware drivers.
 The files could be corrupted, resulting in errors when you turn the computer on again.
-A forced shut down should be done as a last resort.
+A forced shutdown should only be done as a last resort.